 Household Power Consumption Prediction using RNN-LSTM

-Power outage accidents will cause huge economic loss to the social economy.
-Therefore, it is very important to predict power consumption.
+A power outage can cause a huge economic loss.
+So it is very important to predict power use.

 Problem Statement :